-Appendix - Horse Sport Ireland eVetting Procedure
+7. Horse Sport Ireland Garda Vetting Procedure

-- The vetting subject makes payment via the Horse Sport Ireland Website.
-They then download and manually complete the HSI eVetting Invitation and ID Verification Form - Vetting subject presents their forms, original identification documents with photocopies to their relevant Children's Officer (or nominated person by) for validation (you must comply with the 100 point ID check). - The vetting subject or Children's Officer then posts their eVetting Invitation and ID Verification Form along with photocopies of the ID used to; Ciara Gorman NSO, Horse Sport Ireland, 1st Floor Beech House, Millennium Park, Naas, Co.
-Kildare

-• Horse Sport Ireland validates proof of identity and sends the vetting subject an e-mail with a link attached inviting him/her to complete a Vetting Application Form via the online portal.

-The vetting subject completes a Vetting Application Form online and submits it to the Horse Sport Ireland.

-Horse Sport Ireland reviews the Vetting Application Form and submits it to the National Vetting Bureau.

-The National Vetting Bureau processes the application and forwards a vetting disclosure to Horse Sport Ireland.

-Horse Sport Ireland reviews the vetting disclosure and as soon as is practicable provides correspondence of same to the vetting subject
+- 7.1.
+The vetting subject makes payment via the Horse Sport Ireland Website and complete the relevant information on the form.
+They then download and where applicable manually complete the HSI eVetting Invitation and ID Verification Form - 7.2.
+Vetting subject presents their forms, original identification documents with photocopies to their relevant Children's Officer (or nominated person) for validation (they must comply with the 100-point ID check). - 7.3.
+The vetting subject or Children's Officer then posts their eVetting Invitation and ID Verification Form along with photocopies of the ID used to; HSI Vetting Liaison, Horse Sport Ireland, 1st Floor Beech House, Millennium Park, Naas, Co.
+Kildare W91TK7N. - 7.4.
+Horse Sport Ireland validates proof of identity and uploads the application to the Garda Vetting Portal who in turn send the vetting subject an e-mail with a link attached inviting him/her to complete a Vetting Application Form via the online portal. - 7.5.
+The vetting subject completes a Vetting Application Form online and submits it to Horse Sport Ireland for review. - 7.6.
+Horse Sport Ireland reviews the Vetting Application Form and submits it to the National Vetting Bureau. - 7.7.
+The National Vetting Bureau processes the application and forwards a vetting disclosure to Horse Sport Ireland. - 7.8.
+Horse Sport Ireland reviews the vetting disclosure and as soon as is practicable provides correspondence of same to the vetting subject.